 Cat6 Cable FAQ

-Below is a list of Cat6 cable FAQ that we have commonly been asked during enquirers and installation of various Cat6 cabling projects.
+Below is a list of Cat6 cable FAQs that we have commonly been asked during inquiries and installation of various Cat6 cabling projects.
 For further information, our project team is happy to help or arrange an on-site survey for further assistance.

-Cat6 cable is a data cable that is constructed of 8 separate cores split into 4 pairs of colours.
+Cat6 cable is a data cable that is constructed of Eight separate cores split into four pairs of colours.
 Thus, it is classified as a twisted pair data cable.
-The pairs are twisted together into colour groups. $ pairs of different colours .
+The pairs are twisted together into colour groups. four pairs of different colours.
 The Cat6 cable pairs are a solid and a white/solid combination.
-In addition, the colours are Orange, Green, Blue, and Brown
+In addition, the colours are Orange, Green, Blue, and Brown.

 What is the Cat6 speed?

 Cat6 speed or frequency is 250Mhz.
 This frequency is an increase in the maximum capability of Cat5e of 100 MHz.
 Also, it is capable of 1 Gigabit Ethernet over 90m and, in some cases, 10 Gigabit Ethernet over 55m